What Are the Basic Beliefs of Buddhism?

 Buddha spent the next 45 years of his life teaching the people the Three Universal Truths and the Four Noble Truths, which he had learned earlier in his life.

 Three Universal Truths

-- Everything in life is impermanent and always changing.
+- Everything in life is subject to deterioration and ongoing transformation.